UFAL-DSG/tgen/README.md

 TGen
 ====

-*Natural language generator for spoken dialogue systems with a statistical sentence planner*
+*A statistical natural language generator for spoken dialogue systems*

-TGen is a natural language generator, composed of:
+TGen is a statistical natural language generator, with two different algorithms supported:

-- a statistical sentence planner based on A*-style search, with a candidate plan generator and a perceptron ranker
+1. A statistical sentence planner based on A*-style search, with a candidate plan generator and a perceptron ranker
-- a rule-based surface realizer using the existing [Treex NLP toolkit](http://ufal.cz/treex)
+2. A sequence-to-sequence (seq2seq) recurrent neural network architecture based on the [TensorFlow](https://www.tensorflow.org/) toolkit

-TGen can be trained from pairs of source meaning representations (dialogue acts) and target sentences.
+Both algoritms can be trained from pairs of source meaning representations (dialogue acts) and target sentences.
+The newer seq2seq approach is preferrable: it yields higher performance in terms of both speed and quality.

+Both algorithms support generating sentence plans (deep syntax trees), which are subsequently converted to text using the existing the surface realizer from [Treex NLP toolkit](http://ufal.cz/treex).
+The seq2seq algorithm also supports direct string generation.

+For more details on the algorithms, please refer to our papers:
-More details can be found in our [ACL 2015 paper](http://www.aclweb.org/anthology/P/P15/P15-1044.pdf).
+* For A*-search based generation, see our [ACL 2015 paper](http://www.aclweb.org/anthology/P/P15/P15-1044.pdf).
+* For seq2seq generation, see our ACL 2016 paper (to appear).

 Notice
 ------

-TGen is currently highly experimental and not very well tested.
+* TGen is highly experimental and only tested on a few datasets.
 Use at your own risk.

-To get the version used in our ACL 2015 paper, see [this release](https://github.com/UFAL-DSG/tgen/releases/tag/ACL2015).
-The current master version has new experimental features using neural networks (not stable and worse performance than perceptron).
+* To get the version used in our ACL 2015 paper (A*-search only), see [this release](https://github.com/UFAL-DSG/tgen/releases/tag/ACL2015).
+* To get the version used in our ACL 2016 paper (seq2seq approach for generating sentence plans or strings), see [this release](https://github.com/UFAL-DSG/tgen/releases/tag/ACL2016).

 Dependencies
 ------------